 Blanche Phillips Howard (1908-1976), the second wife of John Langley Howard (1902-1999), accompanied her husband in 1951 (the year they married) when they lived most of the year in Mexico, including a spell in Ajijic.

 Blanche Phillips was born in Mt.
-Union, Pennsylvania and attended Cooper Union School of Art and Architecture, the Art Students League and the Steinhof Institute of Design in New York.
+Union, Pennsylvania and attended Cooper Union School of Art and Architecture, the Art Students League and the Steinhof Institute of Design, all in New York.
 She also studied at the California School of Fine Arts (CSFA), now called the San Francisco Art Institute.
 Blanche also studied with Ossip Zadkine.